 The subject imports are normally classified in subheadings 7306.40.5005, 7306.40.5040, 7306.40.5062, 7306.40.5064, and 7306.40.5085 of the Harmonized Tariff Schedule of the United States (HTSUS).
 They may also enter under HTSUS subheadings 7306.40.1010, 7306.40.1015, 7306.40.5042, 7306.40.5044, 7306.40.5080, and 7306.40.5090.
 The HTSUS subheadings are provided for convenience and customs purposes only; the written description of the scope of these investigations is dispositive.

-This notice also serves as the only reminder to parties subject to administrative protective order (APO) of their responsibility concerning the return or destruction of proprietary information disclosed under APO in accordance with 19 CFR 351.305.
-Timely notification of the return or destruction of APO materials, or conversion to judicial protective, orders is hereby requested.
-Failure to comply with the regulations and terms of an APO is a violation which is subject to sanction.
+This notice also serves as the only reminder to parties subject to APO of their responsibility concerning the return, destruction, or conversion to judicial protective order of proprietary information disclosed under APO in accordance with 19 CFR 351.305(a)(3).
+Failure to comply is a violation of the APO which may be subject to sanctions.

 Notification to Interested Parties